orsonteodoro/gcf2/profiles/gaming/README.md

- - When using _FORTIFY_SOURCE, it is also recommended to apply additional flag set `fortify-fix-<LEVEL>-<COMPILER>.conf` to disable optimizations that compromise _FORTIFY_SOURCE integrity if not using the oiledmachine-overlay for both security critical packages and packages that handle untrusted data when _FORTIFY_SOURCE is default on or enabled explicitly.
+ - When using _FORTIFY_SOURCE, it is also recommended to apply additional flag set `fortify-fix-<LEVEL>-<COMPILER>.conf` to disable optimizations that compromise _FORTIFY_SOURCE integrity if not using the oiledmachine-overlay for both security-critical packages and packages that handle untrusted data when _FORTIFY_SOURCE is default on or enabled explicitly.
  - Using -Ofast or -ffast-math may compromise the integrity of mathematical models.  -Ofast should be disabled when real world losses are possible like